 Writer Armin Vit talks about Southwest Airlines' brand refresh introduced last year and highlights the typographic work by Monotype Studio in developing Southwest Sans.Vit's renewed interest in the rebrand is traced to the collection published jointly by Lippincott and Monotype called Brands with Heart, featuring a “palette of typefaces selected for their distinct personalities and idiosyncratic tendencies as well as their ability to convey the humanistic elements of a brand’s personality.”

 Grafik x Monotype are proud to host this live version of its much-loved magazine feature, Letterform.
-In our final LETTERFORM LIVE type experts will be opening our eyes to letters and their connection to CYCLING!
+In this live version of Letterform the theme is fashion and five graphic designers and type experts will take a bite out of the letters that fascinate and inspired them.